Title IX- Process

 At any point during the investigation, if it is determined there is no reasonable cause to believe that College policy has been violated, the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator has authority to terminate the investigation and end resolution proceedings.

 Witnesses (as distinguished from the parties) are expected to cooperate with and participate in the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator’s investigation.
 Failure of a witness to cooperate with and/or participate in the investigation may constitute a violation of policy and may be subject to discipline.
 Witnesses may be permitted to provide written statements in lieu of interviews during the investigation and may be interviewed remotely by phone, Skype (or similar technology), if they cannot be interviewed in person or if the investigators determine that timeliness or efficiency dictate a need for remote interviewing.
 The Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator can determine if a witness is exempt from being compelled to participate.

-All interviews conducted will typically be recorded and transcribed.
+All interviews will typically be recorded and transcribed.
 Participants are strictly forbidden to surreptitiously record the proceedings and doing so is a violation of policy.
 All participants in the process will have the opportunity to review their transcripts and provide additional information, clarifications or corrections.
 No unauthorized audio or video recording of any kind is permitted during investigation meetings or appeal processes.